1982–83 Football League Trophy

-The 1982–83 Football League Trophy was the second edition of the tournament now renamed the Football League Trophy.
+The 1982–83 Football League Trophy was the second edition of the Football League Group Cup, which had been renamed the Football League Trophy.
 It was won by Millwall, who beat Lincoln City 3–1 in the final at Sincil Bank.
 Next season the tournament would be reconstituted as the Associate Members' Cup which runs as the EFL Trophy today.